 Either!
-Storing your hard paddle board in your day bag will not affect its integrity.
-For an inflatable stand up paddle board, it may cause creases because it will be rolled up in a bag for an extended period of time.
+Storing your hard paddle board in your day bag will not affect its integrity or how durable it is.
+For an inflatable stand up paddle board, it may cause creases because it will be rolled up to fit in a bag for an extended period of time.
 However, once you pump up your inflatable SUP, the creases will disappear.

-If you’re going to store your epoxy board in a bag, it’s important to store it indoors or in a climate-controlled area.
+If you’re going to store your epoxy board in a bag, it’s important to store it indoors or in a climate-controlled space.